 To qualify medically for SSI, your disability must:

 To qualify for SSI if you're not working, you can't have many assets besides a house, a car, and household goods.
 You must have less than $2,000 in cash or other assets (or $3,000 if you're married).
 Here's a list of assets you can have and still qualify.

 If you have income coming in that's not from work, the SSA will subtract it from your benefit amount.
 And if you have more than $943 per month in other income, your SSI payment will be eliminated.
 If you're married and your spouse has income, the SSA will count part of it towards the limit.
 Here's how the SSI income limit works.

 You can start your application for SSI disability online, from wherever you are and at your convenience.
 If you prefer, you can call the SSA at 800-772-1213 (TTY 800-325-0778) between 8:00 am and 7:00 pm, Monday through Friday, to speak with a Social Security claims representative.
 Or make an appointment to apply at your local Social Security office.

 Once your application is completed, it's processed and sent off to another agency that specializes in making medical determinations on SSI (and SSDI and Medicaid) claims.
 In most states, this agency is known as Disability Determination Services, or simply DDS.

-Keep in mind that it doesn't take a really long work history to qualify for SSDI on your own record.
-You can get SSDI disability benefits even if you never worked full time.
-But to earn enough work credits to qualify (about 20-40), you must have worked at least a small amount each year for five to ten years, depending on your age.
+But keep in mind that it doesn't take a lifetime of work to qualify for SSDI on your own record.
+You can get SSDI disability benefits even if you never worked full-time.
+To earn enough work credits to qualify (about 20-40), you must have worked at least a small amount each year for five to ten years, depending on your age.